ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

 - Click "Create WBFS", at which point a Command Prompt will open and automatically run the command to remake the WBFS

-- The newly created WBFS will be called DokaponKingdom.wbfs in the same directory as the executable
+- The newly created WBFS called DokaponKingdom.wbfs will be placed in the same directory as the executable

 **Add the required AR Code**